elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/log-based-alerts.md

-#OpenSearch Alert
+# OpenSearch Alert

 The alerting feature notifies you when data from one or more OpenSearch indices meets certain conditions.
 For example, you might want to notify a Slack channel if your application logs more than five HTTP 404 errors in one hour/minute, or you might want to page a developer if no new documents have been indexed in the past 20 minutes.

-Alerting features have been enabled by default in Compliant Kubernetes as of version 0.19.X
+Alerting features have been enabled by default in Elastisys Compliant Kubernetes as of version 0.19.X

-You can find the more information here - [OpenSearch alerting](https://opensearch.org/docs/latest/monitoring-plugins/alerting/index/)

-#OpenSearch Alert Demo
+## OpenSearch Alert Demo

 When you log into **OpenSearch Dashboards**, you will start at the home page as shown below.